 We know.
 This seems like a paradox.
-But as long as you've thought this through--planned things to a T, ensured she'll say yes, practiced in the shower--you'll be fine.
+But as long as you’ve thought this through—planned things to a T, ensured she’ll say yes, practiced in the shower—you’ll be fine.
 For real.
-Don't worry about stuttering or sweating or flubbing the lines.
-Even if you stumble over your words and have pit-stains like Ted Striker from Airplane, don't worry, she'll find it endearing.
+Don’t worry about stuttering or sweating or flubbing the lines.
+Even if you stumble over your words and have pit-stains like Ted Striker in Airplane, don’t worry, she’ll find it endearing.
 That said, wear an undershirt.

 This is it.
-This is the one moment that belongs only to you and your future wife.
+This is the one moment that belongs only to you and her.
 Make it last.
 This is one of the most intimate memories that you will ever share with anyone, anytime, anywhere.
 This is the calm before the storm, the slice of tranquility before you make 200 calls to the family, friends, and vendors.
-It's the final truly quiet moment until your wedding.
+It’s the final truly quiet moment until your wedding.
 Savor it.
-Then follow our advice on how to announce the scary as hell blissful news.
+Then follow our advice on how to announce the scary-but-blissful news.

 One Note on Timing…

 Timing matters.
-The month of your proposal could impact the length of engagement.
-If you want a long engagement, for example, propose in the spring--there's a good chance she can't whip together a summer event, so presto, you've bought yourself more than a year.
-Conversely, if you propose in the winter, you could go down by the first day of spring.
+The month of your proposal could impact the length of the engagement.
+If you want a long engagement, for example, propose in the spring–there’s a good chance she can’t whip together a summer event, so presto, you’ve got more than a year for planning.
+Conversely, if you propose in the winter, you could conceivably be a husband by the first day of spring.
 For more thoughts on the length of your engagement, click here.